-The Board has constituted the Stakeholders' Relationship Committee in line with the provisions of Regulation 20 of the Listing Regulations, read with Section 178 of the Companies Act, 2013 and is in due compliance of all the provisions stated therein.
+The Board has constituted the Stakeholders' Relationship Committee in line with the provisions of Regulation 20 of the Listing Regulations, read with Section 178 of the Companies Act, 2013 and is in due compliance of all the provision stated therein.

-The Committee consists of Mr. Tassadduq Ali Khan, as Chairman, Mrs. Jagruti Mayurbhai Sanghavi & Mr. Chimanlal Andrjibhai Kutchhi as members.
+The Committee consists of Mr. Chimanlal Andrjibhai Kutchhi, as Chairman, Mrs. Jagruti Mayurbhai Sanghavi& Mr. Viraj Devang Vora as members.